jameswritescode/advent_of_code/README.md

 # [Advent of Code 2017](http://adventofcode.com/2017)

-This repo contains the code I used for my answers, most of it isn't pretty.
+This repo contains the code I used *to get* my answers, most of it isn't pretty.